cisnlp/semi-markov-crf/README.md

 For MarMot evaluation (Table 1, 4) run scripts evaluate_marmot_joint.py and evaluate_marmot_relaxed.py

-The relaxed evaluation constructs a label for each gold token by taking the label outputs of the UDPipe + Marmot .
+The relaxed evaluation constructs a label for each gold token by taking the label outputs of the UDPipe + Marmot.

 Four possible tokenization output cases are detected.

 1. **A correct token was detected: e.g Wonderful.**